smpolson/clogit/README.md

     ranks = ranks[opponents2 == 1]
     return model, group, ranks
 ```
-and then rLL, rdLL, rddLL are all of the same structure... using the "data_prep" function and the clogit helper functions to first perform "first race" calculation and subsequently "second race" calculation.
+The functions rLL, rdLL, rddLL are all of the same structure.
+They first perform "first race" calculation and then use this "data_prep" function in order to do the "second race" calculation.
 Temperature is hard coded here to update the model before each calculation.
 ```
 def rLL(weights, model, ranks, group):
     # note, should make a loop later, but currently should work for first and second